10 Key Elements To An Effective Personal Website Design

 If we are targeting junior PMs interested in getting promoted in their companies, then the value you can give them is, of course, your expertise in project management.

 However, identifying the value is only half the battle; you will also need to understand how you sell it.
 In our example, you can offer a small exam or quiz to people who have bought your book.
 When they pass it, you can give them a certificate that they can later send to their employers to increase their chances of getting a promotion.
+Use an online quiz maker to easily manage the questions and results.

 Apart from this, having a list of selling points helps you define the key metrics for your website.
 You will then incorporate these metrics into the tools to analyze the content you put on your website and measure the effectiveness of your efforts.